Welcome 🏡

 Thank You for Being

-May you find something that inspires, delights, or provides room for a cleansing breath.
+I hope you find something that inspires, delights, or provides room for a cleansing breath.
 Thank you for continuing to be inside your body.
 I know it's not always easy, but I thank you for your commitment to being alive.

 Conner